Pancake Recipe Calculator

 You can tell your favorite pancake stories, the way your mum made them, or your pancake record (everybody has their personal best, right)?

 And then comes the best part: you get to eat pancakes.

 Pancakes are a great way to fight a bad mood.
 They usually have this incredibly warm color that immediately makes you upbeat.
 Plus, they are delicious in almost any combination, and, as we know, tasty food boosts your endorphins – especially if you mix them with dark chocolate, which also kicks your mood.

 But if you always look on the pragmatic side of things, then we have to talk about nutrition.
 Pancakes and breakfast go hand in hand mostly because they are the perfect first meal of the day.
 They have lots of carbs and calories, so they are immediately ready to be transformed into energy in your belly.

 If you make pancakes the cornerstone of your breakfast, you should have enough energy to get through the day until lunch.
 And guess what, get some meat and vegetables, and you can have delicious crêpes for lunch.

 Pancake recipe and proportions

 Our pancake recipe calculator is doing nothing but solving proportions.
-In fact, each recipe consists of a certain proportion of ingredients.
-If there is too much of an ingredient, the final product will be faulty (e.g., too salty if we put in more salt than it is written in recipe).
-The same thing will happen if we put in not enough.
+In fact, each recipe consists of a certain balance of ingredients.
+If there is too much of an ingredient, the final product will be faulty (e.g., too salty if we put in more salt than is written in the recipe).
+The same thing will happen if we do not put in enough.
 We have changed this pancake recipe as, in our opinion, the amount of milk in the original recipe was too low.

 We can also use proportions to calculate the necessary amount of ingredients when we prepare more (or less) portions than in the recipe.
 Learn how to do it by visiting our proportion calculator!